July 27, 2020

 Since the founding of Stockpile Reports in 2013 the company has been focused on one singular mission – to provide bulk materials companies great information on Every Pile, Any Time.
 To truly manage every stockpile across an enterprise, companies must be able to use a variety of image capture technologies to ensure fast and cost-effective solutions.
 Indoor storage environments are particularly challenging for enterprises due to constrained workspaces, low lighting, and moving equipment.
-The new Skydio X family of drones work great indoors and are now fully supported by Stockpile Reports.
+The new Skydio 2 drone works great indoors and is now fully supported by Stockpile Reports.

 Stockpile Reports is happy to report we’ve already put the new Skydio to use in improving and streamlining our indoor stockpiles-measurement capabilities.
 It allows customers to appraise even the most awkward, hard-to-get-to indoor stockpiles.
 We also successfully measured stockpiles, with reliable accuracy, at the CRH Suwannee Cement, Idaho Transportation Department, and the Pierce County Public Works.